fgremper/CloudStudio/README.md

 ##### 2. Import into Eclipse

-Import the 4 folders CSClient, CSServer, CSCommon and CSTesting as existing Eclipse projects.
+Import the 4 folders `CSClient`, `CSServer`, `CSCommon` and `CSTesting` as existing Eclipse projects.
 (Open Eclipse and go to File → Import and select Existing Projects into Workspace.)

 ##### 3. Build JAR